samanthagatt/Swift-Design-Patterns/MVVM/README.md

 > **Presentation Model**
 > * An object that stores the state of the app independently from the UI
 > * Represents the associated view fully but without any attachment to `UIKit`/`AppKit`
 >     * Reads and prepares data from model so it can be presented
 >     * Makes it much easier to test because there's no interaction with UI elements
 > * Apple's view controllers would be more like views than controllers with this architecture
-    > * They should only dictate how to respond to events (e.g. implementing life cycle methods like `viewDidLoad`)
+>     * They should only dictate how to respond to events (e.g. implementing lifecycle methods like `viewDidLoad`)
 > * All presentation models should store the app state and views should display the state, but how do you get them synchronized?

 ## Data-Binding